zachwill/moment/README.md

 # And, who needs an iterable when we have star args?
 moment.date(2012, 12, 18).done()

-# Same thing with UTC datetimes
+# We can do the same thing with the UTC method
 moment.utc(2012, 12, 18).to_date()

 # Create and format a moment using Moment.js semantics